None of us get to decide anything, so one may as well make a statement of principle.

 - Israel and Palestine disarmed, under NATO Article 5 protection.

-- Likud & Hamas leadership in the dock at the Hague for crimes against humanity (added later)
+- Likud & Hamas leadership tried at the Hague for crimes against humanity (added later)

 The last 55 years have shown that shown that the IDF is a threat to the rightful sovereignty of Palestinians and cannot even deliver security to Israelis.
 It should be evident why countering that with an armed state of Palestine threatens to produce an escalation spiral even worse that the one which has sabotaged any resolution for generations.